What are the potential jobs available for an informatics graduate?

 Students in the General Informatics track will be able to:

-• Apply basic informatics principles in a variety of disciplines
+- Apply basic informatics principles and systems theory in a variety of disciplines

-• Demonstrate interdisciplinary perspective embracing different aspects of the university curriculum
+- Demonstrate an interdisciplinary perspective embracing different aspects of the university curriculum

 Will any of my classes be offered online?

-The program format is primarily face-to-face with approximately 30% of the core and track courses available online or through a hybrid format.
-With nearly 30% of the courses being taught online or in a hybrid format, the program will benefit from a wide range of expertise of faculty members in the department for the effective delivery of online courses.
+The program format is primarily face-to-face with approximately 40% of the core and track courses available online or through a hybrid format.
+Students may have options to join the class remotely from home for synchronized real-time in class sessions.
+With nearly 40% of the courses being taught online or in a hybrid format, the program will benefit from a wide range of expertise of faculty members in the department for the effective delivery of online courses.
 One of our goals is to serve nontraditional students who would not normally attend full-time, face-to-face classes.

 What is a capstone course/project?